Detection and Analysis of Offensive Online Content in Hausa Language

-The Oxford dictionary defines offensive content as \textit{very unpleasant and insulting; participating in or marked by persistent violence and cruelty} \cite{dictionary_key}.
-According to the General Policy Recommendation of the European Commission against Racism and Intolerance (ECRI), hate speech encompasses any form of advocacy, promotion, or incitement, in any form, of the disparagement, abhorrence, criticism, harassment, negative labelling, stigmatisation, threat, insult or negative labelling directed at a person or group of persons \cite{ECRI}.
-Offensive language is closely related to various linguistic and societal issues, such as abusive and violent tone, cyberbullying, racism, extremism, radicalisation, toxicity, profanity, flaming, discrimination, and hateful speech \cite{caselli2020feel,founta2018large}.
-With the massive increase in social media interactions, so do offensive content and other forms of cyberbullying.
-In May 2016, the EU Commission reached an agreement with the tech giants\footnote{Facebook, Microsoft, Twitter, and YouTube} on a \textit{Code of conduct on countering illegal hate speech online} \cite{eucomm2016}.
-These measures are most effective in high-resource languages such as English and French.
-However, in low-resource languages like Hausa remains challenging due to the lack of annotated datasets and relevant resources.
-This work is aimed towards addressing these challenges.
+According to the General Policy Recommendation of the European Commission against Racism and Intolerance (ECRI), hate speech encompasses any form of advocacy, promotion, or incitement, in any form, of disparagement, abhorrence, criticism, harassment, negative labelling, stigmatization, threats, insults, or other harmful expressions directed at individuals or groups \cite{ECRI2023}.
+Offensive language is closely related to various linguistic and societal issues, including abusive and violent tone, cyberbullying, racism, extremism, radicalization, toxicity, profanity, flaming, discrimination, and hateful speech \cite{caselli2020feel,founta2018large}.
+With the massive increase in social media interactions, offensive content and other forms of cyberbullying have also risen.
+In May 2016, the EU Commission reached an agreement with major technology companies\footnote{Facebook, Microsoft, Twitter, and YouTube} on a Code of Conduct to counter illegal hate speech online \cite{eucomm2016}.
+These measures have proven most effective in high-resource languages such as English and French.
+However, detecting cyberbullying-related content in low-resource languages like Hausa remains challenging due to the lack of annotated datasets and relevant linguistic resources.
+This study aims to address these challenges.

 Several studies based on tweets from X have been employed to detect hateful and abusive content across various social issues \cite{sanguinetti2018italian,basile2019semeval,mathew2021hatexplain}.
 For instance, tweets related to hate speech against immigrants \cite{sanguinetti2018italian} and misogynistic content in Spanish and English \cite{basile2019semeval} have been utilized to develop multilingual detection systems.
 Additionally, memes have been incorporated into multimodal classification systems to enhance hate speech detection by leveraging contextual understanding \cite{kiela2020hateful}.
 A benchmark dataset, HateXplain, consisting of hate, offensive, and neutral data points for detecting hate speech, has been introduced by \cite{mathew2021hatexplain}.
 Inherent racial biases in abusive language detection systems remain a significant concern, as discrepancies in accent and writing style can lead to discriminatory outcomes.
 Studies have highlighted that such biases disproportionately affect African-American users, undermining detection efforts intended to protect communities that are frequently targeted \cite{davidson2019racial,davidson2019racial}.